Iosifts/LiveLLMFER/README.md

 Real-Time Facial Emotion Recognition Demo

-This is a simple web demo using llama.cpp and the SmolVLM 500M model to detect facial emotions from your webcam in real time.
+This is a simple web demo using llama.cpp and a finetunned SmolVLM 500M model to detect facial emotions from your webcam in real time.

 How to run: